 The Sparta Score is a proprietary algorithm calculated from Load, Explode, and Drive rewarding high magnitudes of force production and balanced, or efficient Movement Signatures.
-These two concepts identify efficient movers who are at a decreased risk of injury and improved potential for higher performance.
+These two concepts identify efficient movers with improved potential for higher performance.

 The Sparta Score will increase as a byproduct of improving each individual’s lowest variable.
 Obviously, when good training (and regeneration) takes place the Movement Signature will grow in magnitude, but also become more balanced yielding improvements in health and performance.
 Therefore, using your Sparta Score as a reference point is a great way to see trends both positive and negative.

-The chart above gives an example of three different Movement Signatures.
+The signatures above give an example of three different Movement Signatures.
 As you can see, the Signature with the highest magnitude and relative balance has the highest Sparta Score (92).
 Meanwhile, the last one on the right has one variable nearly as high as the first athlete, but since there is a lack of efficient force dispersion they have a much lower Sparta Score (77).
-This makes logical sense, but how does it play out with real-life individuals?
-Below is a case study from a professional football team:

 Why the Sparta Score?